samsung-cnct/kraken-lib/README.md

 ## Optional remote setup for Terraform
 You could setup [remote state](https://www.terraform.io/intro/getting-started/remote.html) for Terraform, if you want to be able to control your cluster lifecycle from multiple machines (only applies to non-local clusters)

+## SSH to cluster nodes
+Ansible provisioning creates a ssh config file for each cluster type in you .ssh folder.
+You can ssh to node names using this file:

+    ssh -F ~/.ssh/config_aws node-001
+    ssh -F ~/.ssh/config_aws master
+    ssh -F ~/.ssh/config_local etcd

+And so on

 ## Using LogEntries.com

 1. First, create an account on logentries.com.